johnhenry/reprrepr/readme.md

 ```
 It should take an input and return a promise resolved an array of length 2;
   the first value must be the original input,
-  the second value must be the evaluated input.
+  the second value should be the evaluated input.

-Note: Setting the evaluator will override the language settings
+Note: Setting the proxy will override the language settings
 but not the renderer settings.

 ###Host a server at 127.0.0.1:8080